Fall 2021 Admissions

-Coveted National Science Foundation grant awarded to Biostatistics and Bioinformatics Associate Professor Armin Schwartzman
+Coveted National Science Foundation grant awarded to Biostatistics and Bioinformatics Professor, Armin Schwartzman.

 The grant, Critical Points and Excursion Probability of Random Fields: Theory and Statistical Applications, is to advance random field theory applications.

-Our first cohort of MS students is anticipated to start in
+The first cohort of MS students starts in

-Biostatistics and Bioinformatics Professor Lily Xu and clinical colleague Dr. Christina Chamber have just published a manuscript that is receiving national attention
+Manuscript from Biostatistics and Bioinformatics Professor Lily Xu and clinical colleague Dr. Christina Chamber receiving national attention

 The paper (JAMA.
 2018;319(5):474-482) reports the prevalence of fetal alcohol exposure effects in first grade children from four communities in the United States.
 Prevalence rates were remarkably high and underscore the public health significance of fetal alcohol spectrum disorders (also called FASDs).
 Thoughtful and conservative interpretation of the dramatic statistical results observed was a central component of this high impact publication.
 We thank Dr. Xu for her contribution to this important result.